MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

     long_name="canopy_throughfall_flux" unit="kg m-2 s-1"
     domain_ref="face" axis_ref="surface_tiles" />

+The number of quantities in each type of multi-data field is defined within the application.

 Initialising the field
 ~~~~~~~~~~~~~~~~~~~~~~

-Fields intended for output to a diagnostic can be initialised by the
-LFRic atmosphere prognostic system or can be created local to the
-algorithm in which the diagnostic is computed.

-To add a new prognostic field, refer to the prognostics
-documentation.
-The LFRic atmosphere is constructed such that
+Initialising the field relates to defining the LFRic function space
+that the field lives on rather than initialising the values held in
+the field.

+As noted above, diagnostic outputs derived from prognostic fields
+require no initialisation within the science code.
+Refer to the
+section on prognostics to understand how these fields are
-prognostic fields are passed down to the science code inside field
+initialised.
+Generally, prognostic fields are passed down the science
-collection objects.
-Assuming the field collection is accessible from
-the point where the field is to be computed, the field will be
+code within a field collection.
+Code like the following will obtain a
-accessed from the field collection with code like the following:
+pointer to the ``soil_temperature`` field from the ``soil_fields``
+field collection so that its value can be computed or updated:

 ::

     type( field_collection_type ), intent(inout) :: soil_fields
     type( field_type ), pointer :: soil_temperature

     call soil_fields%get_field('soil_temperature', soil_temperature)

-If a diagnostic is not also a prognostic field, a local field needs to
+If a field is not available to hold a diagnostic, then one must be
-be declared and initialised to be the correct field type.
-Several
+declared local to the diagnostic routine and initialised to be the
-science sections used by the LFRic atmosphere modularise the process
+correct field type.

+The following is relevant code taken from an existing science scheme
+algorithm demonstrating the declaration of a field and a call to the
-for initialising all their local diagnostics within a single
+initialisation procedure used for all the diagnostics initialised by
-initialisation routine.
+that scheme:

 ::